 Jehovah's Witnesses (JW) regard blood as sacred.
-On the basis of this deeply held core value, they decline treatment with allogeneic (donor) blood (red cells, platelets, and plasma).
-This is usually documented on an Advanced Decision document that they carry on their person.
+On the basis of this deeply held core value, they decline treatment with allogeneic (donor) blood (red cells, white cells, platelets, and plasma).
+This is usually documented on an Advance Medical Decision that they carry on their person.

 JW patients make a personal decision on whether or not to accept the various blood conservation measures available.
-This includes intraoperative cell salvage.
+These include intraoperative and postoperative cell salvage.
 Ideally, this should be discussed and recorded on a specific document, detailing exactly what is and is not acceptable to the patient.

-Cell salvage equipment can usually be set up as is for non-JW patients.
-However, some JW patients who accept cell salvage may specifically request that the system be set up to allow for continuous connectivity.
+JW patients who accept cell salvage may specifically request that the system be set up to allow for continuous connectivity.
 In these cases, the details outlined below should prove helpful.
 Informed consent should be sought as for all patients.

-TARGET STAFF GROUP
+STAFF